Sloth Myths: 11 Things You Think You Know About Sloths

 Challenge yourself to find the sloth in the picture in less than 30 seconds (…and this is not even a really dense rainforest)!

-Sloth myth 1- Sloths are so dumb they mistake their own arms for tree branches.
+Myth 1- Sloths are so dumb they mistake their own arms for tree branches.

-We don’t know exactly where Douglas Adams got this information from when writing “The Hitchhikers Guide to the Galaxy” but it is unfortunate and completely wrong.
-Sloths are actually very careful when they move about in the trees.
 Before they move, they need to be sure that the branch they are holding onto is strong enough to carry their weight.
 Also, their grip is incredibly strong (stronger than any human), and so they would probably notice if they grabbed onto their own arm!
 Sloths may not have big brains, but they are certainly not that slow-witted!

 cute sloth